 Houston's central business district is booming, and the after-work energy spills into adjacent Midtown.
 Downtown, scenesters swivel on cowhide stools at Hotel Icon's Line & Lariat.
 Raise money for charity every time you buy a drink at the OKRA Charity Saloon.
 Nearby, La Carafe offers romance in its historic locale, while energetic crowds swarm GreenStreet for nights at Pete's Dueling Piano Bar, House of Blues and Lucky Strike Lanes.
 In Midtown, party people flock to Howl at the Moon for rock 'n' roll piano shows and wallet-friendly wines at 13 Celsius.

 Laid-back bars and quaint hideaways nestle among the city's tony residential areas.
 West Ave, at the intersection of Kirby and Westheimer, is building a reputation as a place to see and be seen with hot spots like Cru Wine Bar.
-Rice Village - the walkable retail strip named for the university - fills nightly with a fresh-faced crowd along Morningside Drive, where a series of pubs (Little Woodrow's, The Volcano, The Ginger Man and Baker St. Pub & Grill) offer nightly specials and a casual atmosphere.
+Rice Village - the walkable retail strip named for the university - fills nightly with a fresh-faced crowd along Morningside Drive, where a series of pubs (Little Woodrow's, The Volcano and The Ginger Man) offer nightly specials and a casual atmosphere.

 To download high-res images, visit photo gallery.